JoelSlot/TFG/Outside files/Obsidian/Descripcion del proceso seguido.md

 [Corn Seed](https://poly.pizza/m/2wLZeYBSfsH) by [apelab](https://poly.pizza/u/apelab) [[CC-BY](https://creativecommons.org/licenses/by/3.0/)] via Poly Pizza
 [Wheat](https://poly.pizza/m/4siom7-sFLN) by [Poly by Google](https://poly.pizza/u/Poly%20by%20Google) [[CC-BY](https://creativecommons.org/licenses/by/3.0/)] via Poly Pizza
 [Beetle](https://poly.pizza/m/4yufxgZ1QQ2) by [Poly by Google](https://poly.pizza/u/Poly%20by%20Google) [[CC-BY](https://creativecommons.org/licenses/by/3.0/)] via Poly Pizza

+Error when trying to make a capsule collider be consistent with the tunnel cilinder.
+It just wouldn't resize at the same rate.
+So intead of using colliders to check if a point is in the nest part, i decided to reuse the marchingValue Function.